openstack-archive/kingbird/doc/source/configuration.rst

 A brief introduction to configure Multisite Kingbird service.
 Only the configuration items for Kingbird will be described here.
-Logging, messaging, database, keystonemiddleware etc configuration which are generated from OpenStack OSLO libary, will not be described here, for these configuration items are common to Nova, Cinder, Neutron.
+Logging, messaging, database, keystonemiddleware etc configuration which are generated from OpenStack OSLO library, will not be described here, for these configuration items are common to Nova, Cinder, Neutron.
 So please refer to corresponding description from Nova or Cinder or Neutron.